 Nonprofit board meetings are crucial to the success of an organization, but as many of us know, leading meetings is not always easy!
-Having board meetings that are informative, lively and effective is key to better management.
+Having board meetings that are informative, lively, and effective is key to better management.

-We have asked around and gathered some of the best practices to use for your next nonprofit board meeting:
+These meetings can seem intimidating, especially if you are just starting your nonprofit.
+Don't fret, we have asked around and gathered some of the best practices to use for your next nonprofit board meeting:

 - Prepare an effective agenda

 Let’s get started!

 Prepare An Effective Agenda

 Preparing an effective agenda for your board meeting will set the tone for the entire meeting and give you a foundation to work with.